andrew/test-suite/README.md

 Implementations are auto-discovered from `implementations/`.
 See [Developer Guide](DEVELOPER_GUIDE.md) for details.

+### Multiple Git-Based Implementations

+The harness includes three Git-based implementations (`git-cmd`, `git` (dulwich), and `pygit2`) that all compute Git hashes.
+While they produce identical results, each serves a purpose:

+- **Cross-validation**: Agreement across different libraries increases confidence in correctness
+- **Availability**: Different environments may have different tools available (git CLI, dulwich, or libgit2)
+- **Bug detection**: Different libraries may expose edge cases or implementation bugs
+- **Performance comparison**: Different backends have different performance characteristics

+These implementations are wrappers around Git's hashing algorithm and should always agree.
+Disagreements indicate bugs in either the harness or the underlying libraries.

 ## Documentation

 - **[Developer Guide](DEVELOPER_GUIDE.md)** - Complete guide for running tests and adding implementations